crweiner/hacktoberfest-swag-list/docs/contributing.md

 - **Swag**: (T-shirt, stickers, etc)
 - **Requirements**: What do I have to complete?
 Are there different requirements per swag item?
 Are the PRs merged or just submitted?
-    - Indented lists require a Tab or 4 spaces instead of 2 spaces due to MkDocs formatting.
+    - Indented lists require a Tab or 4 spaces instead of 2 spaces due to MkDocs formatting weirdness.
 - **How to sign up**: Link to signup page using inline formatting of [text](URL)
 - **Issues**: Optional link to Hacktoberfest tagged issues
 - **Notes**: If needed, otherwise write "N/A".
 This is where links to blog posts/tweets go.